limemane/usb-rsync-remote/README.md

 - Press the push button.
 The script you set in the config file should now start and rsync logs shloud also be displayed on the ESP32 OLED display

 ### Step 4: Start listener on computer startup (GNU/Linux)
-- If you also want usb_remote_listener.py to start on compoter boot, copy the following service file (see https://github.com/limemane/usb-rsync-remote/blob/main/Host/example/usb-rsync-remote.service) into `/etc/systemd/system`.
-Don't forget to update WorkingDirectory path or it will not work !
+- If you also want usb_remote_listener.py to start automaticaly, copy the following service file (see https://github.com/limemane/usb-rsync-remote/blob/main/Host/example/usb-rsync-remote.service) into `/etc/systemd/system`.
+Don't forget to set your own WorkingDirectory path.
 - Get systemd to read the newly created service file with `sudo systemctl daemon-reload`
 - Enable the service `sudo systemctl enable usb-rsync-remote.service`
 - Reboot.
 The script should now start on startup.